Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Exhibit D · A Model for the Country

-Other jurisdictions are flying in to study this innovation.
-San Francisco is throwing it away.
+Other jurisdictions are studying and learning from this innovation.
+San Francisco is poised to throw it away.

-SF Pretrial isn't just exceptional in San Francisco — it's one of the most-studied community-based pretrial models in the country, a Bay Area public safety innovation that other counties are now reaching out to adopt.
+SF Pretrial isn't just exceptional in San Francisco — it's a consistently-studied pretrial model across the country, a Bay Area public safety innovation that other counties are now reaching out to adopt.
+Other cities are trying to catch up.
 The city that built it is about to dismantle it.

 A handful